sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 ### Random functions

-Since we are using an RBF kernel which is basically a multivariate normal distribution with some covariance (What?
-You didn't notice that?), all we need to do is draw a bunch of point from a multivariate normal.
+For an RBF kernel, each of the $N$ points has a normal distribution around it and can be said to be drawn from an $N$-dimensional multivariate normal distribution with a covariance defined by our kernel.
+So all we need to do is draw a bunch of point from this multivariate normal.

 Let's see what these look like as we vary $l$ and $\sigma$.

 ![Gaussian Processes]({{"/assets/2014_04_03_random_gaussian_func.png" | absolute_url}})

-So these are a sample from the the family of functions we'll choose from.
+These are 10 samples from the the family of functions we'll choose from.
 Exciting!

 ### Tying it down.